dvamossy/EmTract/README.md

 We trained our emotion models with 2 different data sources.
 One from Twitter, and another from StockTwits.
 The Twitter training data comes from [here](https://github.com/sarnthil/unify-emotion-datasets/tree/master/datasets); it is available at data/emotion_sources.csv.
 For the StockTwits based model, we transferred the Twitter based model to the StockTwits sample via 5-fold cross-validation.
 We found our StockTwits model to perform best on the hand-tagged sample via five-fold CV, and therefore it is used as the default for predictions.

+The model is also available [here](https://huggingface.co/vamossyd/bert-base-uncased-emotion), and can be tested for inference without any software.

 ## Citation
 If you use EmTract in your research, please cite us as follows: